The Situation

 Total five-year impact across NHS Wales: £3-10 billion. £500M-£1B direct × a 5-15× downstream multiplier = £3-10B of total NHS Wales five-year cost in status quo, or savings under planned reform.
 Reform is not a DHCW-internal saving.
 It is an NHS-wide dividend on a scale comparable to a small acute trust’s annual budget — every year.

 Patient harm is on a separate ledger.
-WPAS has been linked to at least one patient death.
-The electronic master patient index has mixed up patient records.
-WCCG ran on unsupported technology for more than eight years.
-The Royal Colleges find that patients “regularly experience delays that lead to worsening health.”
+DHCW’s patient index (eMPI) has mixed up patient records in operational use; WCCG ran on vendor-unsupported technology for more than eight years.
+The Royal Colleges find that GPs and physicians “regularly see examples of patients experiencing delays … leading to deterioration or worsening health when they move between systems.”
 These entries cannot be undone by future reform.
 Every additional month of the status quo adds to a ledger that money cannot reverse.

 Staff harm is on a parallel ledger.
 The 2024 staff survey recorded 65% of DHCW staff frustrated or burnt out — a figure stripped from the published minutes; twelve months later that figure was 68.9%, with the year-on-year increase also stripped.
 Long-term sickness rose 59% across three years against headcount growth of 30%; total days lost rose from 8,684 in 2021-22 to 15,846 in 2024-25 — an 82% increase.
 The leading cause recorded in the Annual Report 2024-25 is stress and anxiety.
 The research evidence on what successful digital delivery requires — psychological safety, a culture of trust, the ability to surface bad news without career penalty — describes the structural inverse of what DHCW’s record documents.
 The Compassionate Leadership Pledge approved in fifteen seconds at the same meeting where the 65% figure was reported is the label that bridges the gap; the financial strategy producing the harm continues underneath.